 Why do companies offer IPOs?

-There are a few explanations.
+There are a few reasons.
 First, the owners might just want to cash out all or some of their investments in their own company.
-In other words, they do it to balance the asset allocation of their holdings.
-Even if you were Steve Jobs, would you want all your net worth tied up in Apple stock?
-Steve didn’t, and you probably wouldn’t either.
+In other words, they do it to balance out their own assets.
+Even if you were Bill Gates, would you want all your net worth tied up in Microsoft stock?
+Bill didn’t, and you probably shouldn’t either.
 For some business owners, it’s simply a way to diversify their risks.

 Of course the company could borrow (sell bonds) rather than raise equity (sell shares), but that would create a liability.
 They would have an obligation to pay interest on that debt.
 If the company is cash-poor, it may not be able to make those interest payments.
 Also, if a company is very young, it may be difficult to get a loan.
 That’s why the IPO may be their only choice.

 Finally, some companies are on the edge of going under, and they need the cash just to stay afloat.
 They offer the IPO to create working capital so the company can keep going.
-These are often the riskiest IPOs, but they also offer the potential for the greatest rewards.
+These are often the riskiest IPOs, but they sometimes offer the potential for a big payday.